Aurora Municipal Airport (Nebraska)

 Aurora Municipal Airport (ICAO: KAUH, FAA LID: AUH), also known as Al Potter Field, is a public airport located two miles (3 km) north of the central business district of Aurora, a city in Hamilton County, Nebraska, United States.
 It is owned by Aurora Airport Authority.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Aurora Municipal Airport is assigned AUH by the FAA but has no designation from the IATA (which assigned AUH to Abu Dhabi International Airport in the United Arab Emirates).

 Facilities

 Aurora Municipal Airport - Al Potter Field covers an area of 171 acre which contains one asphalt paved runway (16/34) measuring 4,301 x 75 ft (1,311 x 23 m).
-For the 12-month period ending July 16, 2009, the airport had 15,925 aircraft operations, an average of 43 per day: 99% general aviation and 1% military.
-There are 25 aircraft based at this airport: 88% single engine, 12% ultralights.
+For the 12-month period ending July 27, 2021, the airport had 20,550 aircraft operations, an average of 56 per day: 99% general aviation and <1% military.
+There was at the time 16 aircraft based at this airport: all single engine.